Winter Special Archives - Mumbai's Top Nutritionist & Healthcare Consultants for Customized Workouts Skip to main content

 1. Drumstick Curry:

-In India, drumsticks are a key ingredient in sambar, a tangy and spicy lentil soup.
+In India, it is a key ingredient in sambar, a tangy and spicy lentil soup.
 They are often cooked with lentils, vegetables, and a blend of spices, creating a flavorful and nutritious dish.

 2. Drumstick Soup or Stew: